klahrich/chiefhustler/content/diary/investing-diary-0020.md

 ![canaf-valuation](/images/canaf-valuation.png)

-The valuation metrics I typicallly look at are:
+The valuation metrics I typically look at are:

 EV/GP ~ 0.8x